mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 end
 ```

 Since we use `plug` at all levels of the stack, we can plug in the `AdminAuthentication` plug in the Router and controller for fine-grained request rules.
+In Rails, you would inherit from an `AdminController`, but the clarity of what transformations apply to your request is lost.
+You have to track down the inheritiance tree to find out which rules are applied and where.
+In Phoenix, router pipelines make the concerns of your request explicit.

 ### Channels